NCBI-Hackathons/ViruSpy/README.md

 ## Goal

-To identify viral gene sequences and even full virus genomes from metagenomic sequencing data available in NCBI's SRA database.
-To determine if viruses are non-native (i.e. integrated) to a host genome.
+ViruSpy identifies viral gene sequences and even full virus genomes from metagenomic sequencing data available in NCBI's SRA database.
+From these, ViruSpy determines whether the viral sequences are non-native (i.e. integrated) to a host genome.

 ## Why this is important?